Let go of the good…

 Don't be afraid to give up the good to go for the great. – John D. Rockefeller

-In my new Powered Path™ Playbook, I have annual reflection prompts that ask what you want to do less of and what you want to do more of.
+In our Powered Path™ Program, I have annual reflection prompts that ask what you want to do less of and what you want to do more of.

 Are you hanging on to a volunteer or advisory role that's good, but it's keeping you from quality time with your family or moving into a more challenging position?

 Women tend to volunteer for low-profile tasks, while men hold out for the ones that will get recognition.
-Are you a woman in this position that need to practice saying no until you're met with a great opportunity?
+Are you a woman in this position who needs to practice saying no until you're met with a great opportunity?

 I was part of a peer advisory group and founding member for four years.
 It took me several months to decide to go, but it was the right move.
 The group makeup had changed from half business owners to only two, including me, and it was no longer a great fit.
 It was a good one, but not a great one.